Using Secondary Tau Neutrinos to Probe Heavy Dark Matter Decays in Earth: Propagation of Tau Neutrinos Within the Earth

 with $p_0 = 2.06 \times 10^{-7}$ cm$^2$/g, $p_1 = 4.93 \times 10^{-9}$ cm$^2$/g, $p_2 = 0.228$ in the ALLM parametrization \cite{Abramowicz:1997ms,Alvarez-Muniz:2017mpk}.
 The exponent causes $\beta$ to vary slowly with energy, and in this section we approximate it by its value at $E = 10^8$ GeV, i.e. we take $\beta \simeq 5.0 \times 10^{-7}$ cm$^2$ / g.
 Note that our numerical results use the full energy dependence.
 Integrating \eref{eq:eloss-original} under this approximation, we find

-where $\rho$ is the local density, $z$ is the distance travelled by the particle, and $E_0$ is the initial energy of the tau lepton.
+where $\rho$ is the average density along the tau's path, $z$ is the distance travelled by the particle, and $E_i$ is the initial energy of the tau lepton.
 Since the total energy loss depends on the distance travelled, which depends on the particle's lifetime and velocity, the distance is also dependent on the particle's energy.
-As an approximation, we assume the tau decays after exactly one lifetime in its reference frame.
-We can put this together with the following expression:
+As an approximation, we assume the tau decays after exactly one lifetime ($\tau$, or $\tau_0$ in its rest frame), and express this as

-where $t_0$ is the tau lifetime, $t_f$ is the tau lifetime in the Earth reference frame, and $mc^2$ is its rest energy.
-We then integrate both sides of the expression (using $t_0$ and $t_f$ as the bounds) and solve for $ct_f = d$, to get:
+where $m$ is the tau mass and $z_{\rm dec.}$ represents the distance travelled during the tau's lifetime.
+Using \eref{eq:eloss-integrated} for the energy, evaluating the $z$ integral and solving for the distance gives

-This equation can be substituted back into \eref{eq:eloss-integrated}, and plotting the result across a range of starting energies (as seen in \ref{fig:analytic-eloss}) shows that tau leptons above $\sim 10^{8}$ GeV lose energy until reaching approximately $10^{7.8}$ GeV, regardless of their starting energy.
+This result can be used with \eref{eq:eloss-integrated} to show the tau's energy just before it decays, across a range of starting energies (as seen in \ref{fig:analytic-eloss}); this shows that tau leptons above $\sim 10^{8}$ GeV lose energy until reaching approximately $10^{7.8}$ GeV, regardless of their starting energy.
 Above $\sim 10^{8}$ GeV the effect is dramatic, but approaching and below that point the energy losses become negligible.
-This can be seen in \ref{fig:tau-eloss}.
-No matter their starting energy, the particles slow down dramatically within a short distance (relative to the path lengths of the tau lepton and neutrino) until reaching $\sim 10^{7.8}$ GeV, after which point they lose insignificant amounts of energy until decaying, which we modeled here as after one tau lifetime has elapsed in their reference frame.
+This can also be seen in \ref{fig:tau-eloss}: no matter their starting energy, the particles slow down dramatically within a short distance (relative to the path length of the tau lepton and neutrino) until reaching $\sim 10^{7.8}$ GeV, after which point they lose insignificant amounts of energy until decaying.

+The stochastic nature of real decays means that the full numerical simulation in \sref{sec:numerical-results} will find a distribution extending above and below a central value.
+Furthermore, the estimate of this section only considers propagation of a tau during one lifetime; the results of \sref{sec:numerical-results} also account for energy losses during decays and more than one instance of tau propagation along the path, so they result in typical energies at the surface being lower.
+However, the phenomenon shown here - where high-energy tau propagation drives widely-varying initial energies toward similar final energies - does carry over.